 I just found out, via my friend Barbara Starr, who was searching through Google patents that he had been granted another US Granted Patent, which I’m writing about today.

-Why I’m interested is that it describes some work he did at Google that reminds me of the Panda Update.
-This patent isn’t about site quality, though we’ve learned from Navneet Panda’s LinkedIn profile and previous patents that he focuses upon Site Quality.
+Why I’m interested is that it describes some work Panda did at Google that reminds me of the Panda Update.
+This patent isn’t about site quality, though we’ve learned from Navneet Panda’s LinkedIn profile and previous patents that he focuses on Site Quality.
 This patent is about “techniques for learning concept templates from web images to query personal image databases.”

 We learned some details about the Panda Update in the Wired article TED 2011: The “Panda” That Hates Farms: A Q&A With Google’s Top Search Engineers In the interview, the following questions are answers about the update: